Congratulations on Making the Decision to Microblade Your Eyebrows.

 DAY 11 - 30

-You're super excited about the process or creating the illusion of more perfectly shaped and fuller brows, but understand this the first session is an opportunity for the permanent makeup artist to get to know your skin.
-We are seeing how much ink it takes or if it rejects it entirely.
+You're super excited about the process of creating the illusion of more perfectly shaped and fuller brows, but please understand that not everyone is an ideal client therefore you must schedule a consultation.
+The consultation is the first step in determining if this is service is for you.
+If it is then your first session is an opportunity for the permanent makeup artist to get to know your skin, hair color, and brow goals, but more importantly see how much ink it takes or if it rejects it entirely.

-You will hear the scraping of the skin that sounds like velcro.
+The breaking of the skin sounds like velcro.
 Rest assured that the ink is only going 1 layer deep; it's scratching the surface like a papercut.
-Please note though, if you are a smoker and/or someone who tans frequently your skin is very tight making it difficult for the blade to inject pigment into the skin fading will occur at a rapid pace.
-This happens because the muscles are so tight that it could not be broken by the medical-grade microblading blade/needle.
-Keep in mind though, you will need 2 follow-up sessions.
+Please note though, if you are a smoker and/or someone who tans frequently your skin is very tight making it difficult for the blade to cut the skin and inject pigment.
+Due to this MICROBLADING is NOT RECOMMENDED.
+This is due to the muscles being so tight that it could not be broken by the medical-grade microblading blade/needle.

-Once you are done with your first session the brows will be hella dark like 'Sharpee Brow' however, they will gradually lighten up aka fade a bit due to the skin cells regenerating.
+Once you are done with your first session you will, peel, scab, and itch like crazy.
+The eyebrows will be hella dark like 'Sharpee Brow' however, they will gradually lighten up aka fade a bit due to the skin cells regenerating.
 Puh-leeeaaasssee do not be alarmed.

-Whatever you do, DO NOT TOUCH THE BROWS until the scabs are finally gone.
+Again, DO NOT TOUCH THE BROWS until the scabs are finally gone.
 DO NOT ALLOW YOUR HAIR TO TOUCH THE BROWS.
 Hair carries bacteria.
 DO NOT SCRUB THE AREA, DO NOT GET THE BROW AREA WET.
-DO NOT WASH THE AREA, DO NOT APPLY MAKEUP, DO NOT HAVE YOUR HAIR TOUCHING YOUR BROWS, and DO NOT ASK FOR A TOUCH-UP BEFORE 4 WEEKS HAVE ELAPSED.
-And do not call or email asking for a refund.
+DO NOT WASH THE AREA, DO NOT APPLY MAKEUP, DO NOT APPLY TONERS, SERUMS, WITCH HAZEL, or ALCOHOL, and DO NOT ASK FOR A TOUCH-UP BEFORE 4 WEEKS HAVE ELAPSED.
+Please do not call or email asking for a refund.

 There are no refunds on cosmetic procedures.
-Please remember that all clients are told during consultations and before the service starts that no cosmetic procedure is 100% which means that there are no guaranteed results.
-There is a guaranteed experience but there are no returns on time and material that was used for your procedure.
+Please remember that all clients are informed of this when booking the appointment, told this during consultations and before the service starts that no cosmetic procedure is 100% which means that there are no guaranteed results.
+There is a guaranteed experience but there are no returns on time, material, products, tools, and space that was allocated for your procedure.

-The itching and peeling is finally done, but your brows aren't as dark as they used it to be.
+The itching and peeling are finally done, but your brows aren't as dark as they used it to be.
 Yup, that is correct.
-The ink has settled into the skin and now you and your PMU can see how your skin absorbs ink.
+The ink is settling into the skin and now you and your PMU can see how your skin either absorbs or rejects ink which is why you need to come in for your touch-up.

 "Omg!
 It went away on day 14, but then I started to see my new brows come back close to day 30!"

 Yes, that is the way the skin renewal cycle works especially when it comes to microblading.
-Just when you think it's gone, POOF it shows up like an ex you tried to get rid of but still want around because there is potential to mold em' better this time around.
-Microbladed brows kind of work the same way.
+Just when you think it's gone, POOF, it shows up again.
+Microbladed eyebrows aka eyebrow tattoos are on your face.
+Your face is exposed to environmental pollution, UVA and UVV rays, dust, bacteria and much more so fading can occur at any moment during the healing process.
 They will not be as dark and defined as you hoped, but hey, they are back and ready to make a statement.
 Well, after your touch-ups.

-Now that you know how the process works I want you to bookmark this link HERE.
-That link is a chart of how the microblading healing cycle works.
+Now that you know how the process works I want you to BOOKMARK this HEALING PROCESS CHART LINK HERE.
+This chart shows how the microblading healing cycle works.
 It's a reminder to every time you feel a little bit of doubt seeping in and want hope again.

 Alrighty now, time to get the new client ready for her first microblading session.
-Be sure to share this with someone else who just had microblading done and I'll see you soon.
+Be sure to share this with someone else who is thinking about MICROBLADING or had it done and I'll see you soon.

 Cosmetics & Eyebrows Atelier